Ireland at the Olympics: Before independence

 At the 1908 Games in London, there were multiple BOA entries in several team events, including two representing Ireland.
 In the hockey tournament, the Irish team finished second, behind England and ahead of Scotland and Wales.
 The Irish polo team also finished joint second in the three-team tournament, despite losing to one of two English teams in its only match.

 At the 1912 Olympics, and despite objections from other countries, the BOA entered three teams in the cycling events, one from each of the separate English, Scottish and Irish governing bodies for the sport.
 The Irish team came 11th in the team time trial.
 The organisers had proposed a similar division in the football tournament, but the BOA declined.

 A 1913 list of 35 countries to be invited to the 1916 Olympics included Ireland separately from Great Britain; similarly, Finland and Hungary were to be separate from Russia and Austria, although Bohemia was not listed.
 A newspaper report of the 1914 Olympic Congress says it endorsed a controversial German Olympic Committee proposal that "now—contrary to the hitherto existing practice—only political nations may participate as teams in the Olympic Games", with the "United Kingdom of Great Britain and Ireland" among these "political nations".
 However, the games were cancelled due to the First World War.

 After the war, John J. Keane attempted to unite various sports associations under an Irish Olympic Committee.
 Many sports had rival bodies, one Unionist and affiliated to a United Kingdom parent, the other Republican and opposed to any link with Great Britain.
 Keane proposed that a separate Irish delegation, marching under the Union Flag, should participate at the 1920 Summer Olympics in Antwerp.
 At the time the Irish War of Independence was under way, and the IOC rejected Keane's proposal, pending the settlement of the underlying political situation.

 Political issues

-The OCI has always used the name "Ireland", and has claimed to represent the entire island of Ireland, even though Northern Ireland remains part of the United Kingdom.
+The OFI has always used the name "Ireland", and has claimed to represent the entire island of Ireland, even though Northern Ireland remains part of the United Kingdom.
 These points have been contentious, particularly from the 1930s to the 1950s in athletics, and until the 1970s in cycling.